 - Several gallon-sized plastic bags with zip-type closures

 - Hotel refrigerator with freezer compartment (I suggest you confirm with your hotel that you’ll have a fridge in your room before arrival).
-We’ve had rooms with small dorm fridges and extended stay/suites with full sized fridges.
+We’ve had rooms with small dorm fridges and extended stay/suites with full-sized fridges.
 Although we prefer the full-sized refrigerators for ease of use, the small ones will also work in a pinch, if you don’t have too much to transport.
 We’ve also asked the front desk of the hotel if we can put the meat in their fridge until our check-out date and that works out fine, as well.

 Bottled water shown for size